Ford EcoBoost engine: Applications

-V-type six-cylinder
+V6

 2.7 L Nano (first generation)

 Introduced with the 2015 Ford F-150 is a twin-turbo 2.7 L V6 EcoBoost engine.
 It delivers about 325 hp and 375 lbft.
 The engine is built at the Lima Ford Engine Plant.
 Ford has invested US$500 million in the Lima plant for the new engine.
 Ford also states that the new engine will bring 300 jobs to Allen County, Ohio, but transfers from other plants make the actual number hard to pin down.
-A 335-hp version is to be an option on the 2017 Lincoln Continental.
+A 335-hp version was an option on the 2017 Lincoln Continental.
 Being a next-generation design, it uses a two-piece block design.
 Compacted graphite iron, a material Ford uses in its 6.7 L PowerStroke diesel engine, is used for the upper cylinder section with aluminum used for the lower stiffening section of the block.

+While the second generation 2.7L EcoBoost V6 would fully transition to a wet-belt driven oil pump, the first generation also introduced the design as a rolling production change for some applications, as both generations were produced concurrently.